-e) Modern Trend-Rejection of Rules Based on Entrant's Legal Status A strong minority of states have abolished the distinction between licensees and invitees and simply apply a reasonable person standard to dangerous conditions on the land.
+e) Modern Trend-Rejection of Rules Based on Entrant's Legal Status Close to half of the states have abolished the distinction between licensees and invitees and simply apply a reasonable person standard to dangerous conditions on the land.
 A few of these states have gone even further and abolished the trespasser distinction as well.